Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams

 \section{Tunneling timescales}

+We begin by reviewing the relevant timescales for a particle that tunnels through a potential wall in quantum mechanics.
 Consider a particle with energy $E$ that moves towards a potential barrier whose height is $V>E$.
-Quantum theory predicts that there is a probability $p$ for the particle to cross (``tunnel through") the potential barrier.
-Computing $p$ using the time independent Schr\"odinger equation is a common exercise in introductory quantum mechanics classes.
+Quantum theory predicts a probability $p$ for the particle to `tunnel through' the potential barrier.
 A good approximation to $p$ is given by \be p \sim e^{-\frac{\vert S_E \vert }{\hbar}}, \ee which can be arrived at, for instance, using a saddle point approximation for the analytically continued path integral expression for the particle's propagator.
-Here, $S_E$ is the Euclidean action, which is in general complex, defined as follows.
+Here, $S_E$ is the Euclidean action, which is in general complex.
 There is no real solution of the classical equation of motion that crosses the barrier, but there is one after analytical continuation to the complex plane.
 Formally, this amounts to allowing the particle's velocity to become imaginary.
 The tunneling suppression exponent corresponds to the imaginary part of the action $S$, evaluated on the complex solution, and we define $S_E = i\, S$.

 Suppose now that the potential barrier is a square barrier with height $V$, located in the region $0<x<L$.
-We send a wave packet that at time $T<0$ has a velocity $v>0$ (with mean kinetic energy $E<V$) and is centered at the position $x=v \,T <0$.
+Imagine sending a wave packet that at time $T<0$ has a velocity $v>0$ (with mean kinetic energy $E<V$) and is centered at the position $x=v \,T <0$.
 Around $T=0$ the packet hits the barrier and splits into a reflected packet with an amplitude of modulus squared $1-p$ and a transmitted packet with an amplitude of modulus squared $p$.
 Suppose there is a detector on the other side of the barrier.